Pancreatic cancer is not usually detected until it's advanced. Do not try to diagnose cancer or treat yourself using online sites.

 - an ultrasound

-To get a definite diagnosis of pancreatic cancer, you need a biopsy.
-A biopsy is a test of a sample of tissue.
-It can identify if you have cancer and, depending on the type of biopsy, can determine how far it’s spread.
+Your doctor may also do a biopsy, where a small sample of tissue is removed for testing.
+This can identify if you have cancer and, depending on the type of biopsy, can determine how far it’s spread.

 There are several ways the biopsy can be performed: